The Eviction Process: What to Do After Serving a 30-Day Notice

 How To Ensure a Ruling in Your Favor

 If you want to ensure that the eviction process goes smoothly and get a ruling in your favor, it is crucial to have all of your documentation in order.
-This includes things like the lease agreement, rent records, and any other proof that you have of the tenant violating the terms of their lease.
+This includes things like the rental agreement, rent records, and any other proof you have of the tenant violating the terms of their lease.

 Always keep track of your communication with the tenant, as this can be used as evidence in court if necessary and will ensure that you have a strong case if there are any disputes or if the eviction process goes to court.